purbon/monitoring-kafka-with-prometheus/README.md

 ## How to use this blocs

 In a local environment, mostly with the objective to show and tell the prometheus setup, you could in case of need, start the local Apache Kafka cluster.
-You can do that by following the commands explained in dummy kafka cluster [docker-kafka-cluster/README.md](readme file).
+You can do that by following the commands explained in dummy docker-kafka-cluster/README.md file.

 Once you have a local cluster the next steps are to setup the prometheus environment, while in production you will set this with something like kubernetes, in the case of this repo we'll use again docker compose.
-You will find all necessary bits explained at the prometheus[prometheus/README.md](readme) file.
+You will find all necessary bits explained at the prometheus/README.md file.

 At the end, only thing missed is to generate traffic, for this you can leverage either your own applications or the example code located at [SimpleKafkaClients/](SimpleKafkaClients/).